 Next up in our video series Great Lawns Made Simple we're looking at How and When to Cut Grass.

 After sowing, your lawn starts to grow and the grass will need the first cut.
 Young grass plants are still vulnerable and should be at least 7cm high before cutting.
+Find out how and when to cut grass in our latest video guide.

 You only need to remove a third of the blade height.
 It helps if you have a mower with adjustable blades so you can raise the blades to take less off.
 This is known as a high cut.
 If you cut grass too short it can weaken your grass seedlings.
 To keep grass strong and healthy remember the one-third rule.